Gemba/mvn-dd/README.md

 will give you the options to fiddle about.

-Sample usage after editing the file dependencies.json to download artifacts with javadoc and source:
+Sample usage after filling the file dependencies.json with the wanted artifacts to download artifacts with javadoc and source:

     $ mvn package exec:java -Dexec.args="--with-javadoc --with-sources"

+Alternatively you may use the jar:

+    $ java -jar target/mvn-dependency-downloader-jar-with-dependencies.jar --help

 (for the lazy: there are also short-option names ;-) )

+In either case you may provide the "coordinates" of the artifacts directly, e.g.:

+    $ java -jar target/mvn-dependency-downloader-jar-with-dependencies.jar org.apache.cxf:cxf-codegen-plugin:2.7.5 [...]

+The coordinates of an artifact are expected in this format (separate each artifact by a space):

+    <groupId>:<artifactId>[:<extension>[:<classifier>]]:<version>

 Limitations
 -----------